-- Any personal information about an individual which has been collected by MASS; or - Any information about a client, employee, supplier or contractor of MASS.
+- Any personal information about an individual which has been collected by MASS; or - Any information about a client, employee, supplier, or contractor of MASS.

-For further detail on Privacy and Confidentiality Policy refer to HS7 - Information Privacy and Policy and Procedure.
+For further detail on privacy and confidentiality refer to HS7 - Information Privacy and Policy and Procedure.

-11. Health, Safety and Environment
+10. Health, Safety and Environment